-We thank the European Commission for launching this consultation on competition in generative AI.
-The International Center for Law & Economics ("ICLE") is a nonprofit, nonpartisan global research and policy center founded with the goal of building the intellectual foundations for sensible, economically grounded policy.
+We thank the Competition and Markets Authority (CMA) for this invitation to comment (ITC) on partnerships and other arrangements involving artificial intelligence (AI).
+The International Center for Law & Economics (ICLE) is a nonprofit, nonpartisan global research and policy center founded with the goal of building the intellectual foundations for sensible, economically grounded policy.
 ICLE promotes the use of law & economics methodologies to inform public-policy debates and has longstanding expertise in the evaluation of competition law and policy.
 ICLE's interest is to ensure that competition law remains grounded in clear rules, established precedent, a record of evidence, and sound economic analysis.